 I’ve led you to the river and taught you about the fish; now you must decide which one to catch.

 I know travel can be frustrating and overwhelming.
-I know planning it can be mind numbing.
-I know all the information on the Internet can overload your mind.
+I know planning it can be mind-numbing.
+I know all the information on the Internet can overload your brain.
 We want simple answers so we can move on and relax.

 But there are no simple answers or right way to travel, and if you look for them, you’ll drive yourself mad.

 Use the information you find to evaluate the pros and cons of what you want.